Japan

 Osaka

-Welcome to Osaka – one of Japan's most famous party destinations, but also a city filled with plenty to do beyond the nightlife.
+Welcome to Osaka – one of Japan's most famous party destinations, yet a city filled with so much to do beyond nightlife.

-This day will be the only one during our journey where guests will be able to decide whether to join the visit to Universal Studios and Super Mario World (entrance fee 100 BGN) or immerse themselves in the city's atmosphere.
+This day will be the only one during our journey where guests can decide whether to join the visit to Universal Studios and Super Mario World (entrance fee 100 BGN), or to immerse themselves in the city's atmosphere.

-With those who don't choose the roller coasters and thrilling attractions, we will head to the Osaka Castle, optionally drop by the local aquarium, and spend the afternoon exploring the city's food culture.
-In the evening, we'll visit the building with the extraordinary architecture, Umeda Sky, and try the city's famous takoyaki (octopus-filled dough balls) before diving into nighttime fun in the 'Umeda' area.
+For those not choosing the theme park rides and thrilling attractions, we'll head to Osaka Castle, optionally stopping by the local aquarium, and we'll spend the afternoon exploring the city's food culture.
+In the evening, we'll visit the extraordinary architectured Umeda Sky Building and try the city's famous takoyaki (octopus-filled pastry balls) before indulging in nightlife around the Umeda district.

 Accommodation and overnight stay at UDATSUYA OSAKA.